 Because of this shift, I searched for effective and simple solutions to bring a website up to compliance.
 At first, I had a tough time finding anything.
 Businesses could either:

 - Pay a developer for manual web accessibility coding.
-This was ridiculously expensive ($5,000 to $15,000 per project).
-It was also slow and to deploy and required a lot of quality assurance testing.
-On top of that, it only provided a band-aid for compliance as we know it today, not the future.
+This was ridiculously expensive, and depending on the size of the website, it could over $15,000 per project.
+Read our detailed guide for more information on how much does it cost to make a website ADA compliant.
+Paying a developer to manually make these changes takes a lot of time and it requires a lot of quality assurance testing.
+On top of that, it only provides a band-aid for compliance as we know it today, not the future.

 - Install a web accessibility plugin – This only works for some websites depending on the content management system (CMS).
 It also achieves only 20% compliance (roughly) making you vulnerable to lawsuits since it does not abide by the legislative guidelines.